According to a new study, first-time mums who undergo an unplanned caesarean section are 15 percent more likely to go through postnatal depression.

 This was due to the fact that the procedure is usually carried out as a result of complications during labour.

 Dr. Valentina Tonei, an author from the department of economics at the University of York said, ''The findings of this study are striking because they provide evidence of a causal relationship between emergency C-sections and postnatal depression.''

 She continued, ''This has important implications for public health policy, with new mothers who give birth this way in need of increased support.''

 She went on to say that the effects of postnatal depression can be far-reaching, with previous studies suggesting that it can have a negative effect on the baby’s development.

-This study looked at a bigger-than-normal size of data - 5,000 first-time mothers.
+This study looked at a bigger-than-normal size of data - 5,000 first-time mums.

-Also, by keeping the focus on first-time mothers they eliminated the effects of previous birthing experiences.
+Also, by keeping the focus on first-time mums they eliminated the effects of previous birthing experiences.